ralphwillgoss/ralphwillgoss.github.io/_posts/2021-11-05-aws cloudformation-when-to-use-!ref-vs-!getatt.md

 ---
-title: "AWS CloudFormation Template error - Resource does not support attribute type"
+title: "AWS CloudFormation - when to use !Ref vs !GetAtt?"
-date: 2021-11-01
+date: 2021-11-05
 categories:
   - aws cloudformation
 tags:
   - aws cloudformation
 ---

+When using AWS CloudFormation and the intrinsic function`!GetAtt`, the behaviour you expect might not always work.

-A common thing you might want to do when using CloudFormation, is to refer to a S3 Bucket and gets its `BucketName` as an input for another resource using `!GetAtt`.
-In my case, I'm setting the `BucketName` as an environment variable to be used by a Lambda:
+A common thing you might to do is to refer to a S3 Bucket and gets its `BucketName` as an input for another resource.
+In my case, I'm trying to get the `BucketName` to set it as an environment variable to be used by a Lambda:

 ```shell
 Environment: